What is the best area to stay in Seoul for tourists? When you look at the map you can easily get overwhelmed because of the city’s size.

 Myeong-dong has tens of street food vendors, but also local and international restaurants (such as the Taiwanese Din Tai Fung, or the Chinese hot pot place Haidilao).

-Stay in Jongno-gu if you want to be relatively close to Gwangjang Market, Dongdaemun Market, or Insa-dong and Myeong-dong.
+Stay in Jongno-gu if you want to be close to Gwangjang Market, Dongdaemun Market, or Insa-dong and Myeong-dong.

 Around Dongdaemun Market you will find plenty of Central Asian restaurants and supermarkets, if you want to try something different.

-Where to stay in Seoul during winter?
+The best area to stay in Seoul during winter?

-Where to stay in Seoul with family?
+The best area to stay in Seoul with family?

-When it comes to planning a family trip to Seoul, there are lots of wonderful places to stay that will make your vacation comfortable and unforgettable.
 From luxury hotels with expansive views of the bustling cityscape to cozy guesthouses hidden in serene alleyways, there’s something for every type of family.

 Depending on the size of your family, we would suggest staying in a traditional hanok house.
-There are great options that can accommodate a family offering all the amenities you need for a short or long stay.
+There are great options that can accommodate a family, offering all the amenities you need for a short or long stay.

-If traveling with our daughter, we would choose to stay in an apartment, or an apartment-style hotel room in places like Hongdae (Yeonnam-dong) or around the Buckhon Hanok Village (Insa-dong).
 It is important for us to have a small kitchenette, a microwave for baby bottles, a washing machine, and enough space for her to sleep.

-The area should also be quiet enough, for her not to be disturbed during her night or day sleep/nap.
+The area should also be quiet enough for her not to be disturbed during her night or day sleep/nap.

-Orakai Insadong Suites , Bukchonmaru Hanok Guesthouse, or Luxury Hanok with private bathtub – BiGyuHeon are good options.
+Orakai Insadong Suites, Bukchonmaru Hanok Guesthouse, or Luxury Hanok with private bathtub – BiGyuHeon are good options.

 Most Instagrammable places in Seoul